TheWerbinator/promptforge/docs/DECISIONS.md

 ## Why dark mode default with no toggle?

-Demo UX: looks better in screenshots and on visitors' likely-dark IDEs.
-Toggle is a feature I'd add if real users requested.
-Design rationale is "make decisions; defer features without users to ask."
+Demo UX: looks better in screenshots and matches the dark IDEs most visitors arrive from.
+Toggle is a feature I'd add if real users requested it.
+Make the decision; defer features that have no users to ask.

 ---